Australia charges first person under foreign interference law | Law-Order

 Australia charges first person under foreign interference law

+A federal police statement did not give details about which foreign state the 65-year-old man was accused of acting for.
+A Melbourne Magistrates Court spokeswoman confirmed that Di Sanh Duong had appeared in court on Thursday.

-He appeared in Melbourne Magistrates' Court after the Australian Federal Police executed search warrants in Melbourne on Oct.
-16, the statement said.
+The Australian Federal Police executed search warrants in Melbourne on Oct.
+16, the police statement said.
 The charge, of preparing an act of foreign interference, followed an investigation into the man's relationship with a foreign intelligence agency by the Australian Security Intelligence Organisation (ASIO) and federal police, it said.

 AFP Deputy Commissioner Ian McCartney said in the statement, "Foreign interference is contrary to Australia's national interest, it goes to the heart of our democracy."
 He added, "It is corrupting and deceptive, and goes beyond routine diplomatic influence practiced by governments."